9th Col Moschin Regiment: the spearhead

 For more than 20 years, it has been continuously engaged in theatres of operation, deploying both units entirely trained by its own personnel and elements integrated into task force structures for the inter-agency special operationsas well as being deployed in multiple military assistance operations to local forces in countries designated by the political-military leadership.

-It has also operated, from the post-war period to the present day, in all the missions to evacuate compatriots in the most turbulent areas of the planet, almost always solowith the Air Force alone.
+It has also operated, from the post-war period to the present day, in all the missions to evacuate compatriots in the most turbulent areas of the planet, almost always solo, with the sole assistance of the Air Force.

 In the mission ISAF in Afghanistan, at least since June 2006 to 2016, was the beating heart of the Task Force 45 providing the framework for all task groupand having under exclusive operational command, all special forces units of the Italian armed forces.